The myth of the UK’s manufacturing decline

 Another game changer has been e-commerce, which is forcing manufacturers to acquire premises closer to their markets.
 The advent of ‘next day’ online shopping is changing everything in manufacturing and, at a recent CBRE conference, nearly 90% of the delegates agreed that technical innovations will see major changes to the location of production over the next five years 4.

 But demand for premises can be sector specific – not all manufacturers are doing well.
 The Annual Manufacturing Report 2016 5 revealed the most successful.
 This includes aerospace, which is 'growing ten times faster than the UK economy', the report says, as well as the automotive, chemical, pharmaceutical, energy, furniture, plastics and food & drink manufacturing sectors.

 This has had a knock-on effect for property.
 The Royal Institute of Chartered Surveyors recently revealed that demand for industrial premises is at its highest for 16 years 6 and that, between October 2014 and October 2015, take up for industrial property reached three million sq ft, outperforming both retail and office space.
 I think that’s plenty of reason for manufacturing to look ahead with confidence.

-Find out how Barclays could make the difference for your clients when you talk to your Business Development Manager.
+Find out how Barclays could make the difference for your clients when you talk to your Business Development team.